alex-edwards-44/alex-edwards-44.github.io/essays/AI-in-SE.md

 ## III.
 Impact on Learning and Understanding

 Overall, AI tools accelerated my learning.
 They served as tutors, code assistants, and editors.
-Initially, I over-relied on them, but over time, I learned how to balance their use with critical thinking and independent effort.
+Initially, I over relied on them, but over time, I learned how to balance their use with critical thinking and independent effort.

 ## IV.
 Practical Applications

 Although I haven’t yet participated in hackathons, I used AI in personal software projects—for debugging, UI planning, and prototyping.
-These mirrored real-world workflows and highlighted AI’s ability to speed up repetitive or time-consuming tasks.
+These mirrored real world workflows and highlighted AI’s ability to speed up repetitive or time consuming tasks.

 ## V. Challenges and Opportunities

 AI tools can hallucinate or suggest subpar code.
 The challenge is knowing when to trust them.
-I developed habits for verifying AI outputs—checking docs, testing code, and staying skeptical.
+I developed habits for verifying AI outputs by checking docs, testing code, and staying skeptical.
 These habits strengthened my overall discipline and thinking.

 ## VI.
 Comparative Analysis

 Compared to traditional learning, AI offers faster, more personalized feedback.
 Traditional methods, like group work and screencasts, help with retention and collaboration.
-The best outcomes came from blending both—AI for speed, traditional for depth.
+The best outcomes came from blending both AI for speed, traditional for depth.

 ## VII.
 Future Considerations